klauseduard/under-over-models/chapters/03-organizational-models.md

 solely on technical implementation.
 The challenges of human-AI coordination, contextual understanding, and temporal flexibility all represent aspects where optimizing either technical capabilities or human processes in isolation will lead to suboptimal outcomes.

+From an entropy perspective (Section 3.3.5), AI integration creates a paradox: these technologies can simultaneously increase an organization's capacity to manage complexity (reducing entropy through enhanced information processing) while introducing new forms of unpredictability and emergent behavior (increasing entropy through novel interaction patterns).
+This dynamic directly shapes how organizations must balance underfitting versus overfitting in their structures.

 As organizations adapt to changing environments, emerging AI capabilities are creating new organizational patterns that challenge traditional thinking about simplicity versus complexity in organizational structures.
 These developments may